RayanBassetti/data-2020/README.md

 - UseEffect :
     - Could have been used on the Alertes and Objectifs lists when generating a single card, but decided to do it softly instead

+- Clients table :
+    - Do something about the column with date type, the front translates them as such, giving long dates and not just DD-MM-YYYY

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH